How to Dump RV Tanks at Home (The Right Way)

 Both sewer systems have a cleanout, a small pipe that sticks out of the ground from the main sewer line, or a septic tank sealed with an end cap.

-• Pull the valve to empty the black water tank, ensuring it drains completely.
+6. Pull the black tank valve to empty the tank, ensuring it drains completely.

-• You should always empty the black tank before the grey tank so you can clean the dumping hose with the soap and detergent residue in the greywater.
+9. You should always empty the black tank before the grey water tank so you can clean the dumping hose with the soap and detergent residue in the greywater.

 For a more thorough step-by-step process, check out our guide on how to hook up an RV sewer hose and use it.